Melbourne Motor Omnibus Company: History

 "The Melbourne Motor Omnibus Company Limited is the only registered company in Melbourne devoting itself to Motor Bus passenger transport exclusively, and has a number of buses actually running and earning revenue and a large number of buses arriving within the next three weeks.
 The chassis are of Daimler manufacture, and the buses are of the latest London type, silent, fast, comfortable and convenient.
 The bodies are built locally".

 In November 1913 it was documented that the Melbourne Motor Omnibus Co Ltd had over 100 people in their employment.

 The first directors of the public company were J.W.C Downs (chairman), H.W.
 Harrison, R.W.
 Kennedy, F.T.
 Hickford, H.J.
 Carter.
 The company secretary was F. Leslie Bruford.

 In March 1914 the Melbourne Motor Omnibus Co Ltd had its first half yearly meeting.
 The meeting was held at the Grand United Order of Oddfellows building in La Trobe Street.
 The meeting was attended by 500 shareholders.
 At that meeting it was noted that the Melbourne City Council had granted some new routes although the company had "not obtained everything asked for".
 The Daimler bus was proving its superiority to other buses.
 The business at this time had made a net profit for the first half-year of working.

 In July 1914 the Melbourne Motor Omnibus Co moved the garaging of all its buses to Tinning Street, Brunswick.
 At this time the business had 20 buses in service, two due to be put into service within a week, and three more by the end of the month, making 25 the total bus fleet.

 In November 1914 the first balance sheet of the company was circulated to shareholders.
 With the outbreak of World War I the British Government's ban on the export of motor buses had meant the company could not increase its fleet to adequately meet the increased demand for services.
 The total number of passengers carried for the year ended 30 June 1914 was 3,141,000 and covered some 459,345 miles.
 This meant the average Daimler bus in service travelled 34,020 miles.
 Takings for the year were £25,161.

-The company merged with Motor Bus Services Ltd in December 2014 to form Melbourne General Motor Omnibus Co.
+The company merged with Motor Bus Services Limited in December 2014 to form the Melbourne General Motor Omnibus Company.